top of page

 See our Classes page for more details.

 Our classes are 7-week sessions.
 They start with registration and a fun night of learning and demos.
 Your attendance at all classes is essential to receiving your certification at the end of the class session.To register, please see our classes page to print your registration forms and bring them filled out to registration night.
-You may also fill out the online application You'll also need a copy of your up to date shot records and payment (check made out to MVOTC or cash).
-Also, please send us an email if you would like to reserve a place for your dog in a class.
+You'll also need a copy of your up to date shot records and payment (check made out to MVOTC or cash).
 Sometimes, classes fill quickly!
 Do NOT bring your dog for the first week of the session.
 We will enjoy a fun night of learning and dog demonstrations.

 Member Meetings for 2024